VIPs facilitated on London-Islamabad flight while others left stranded

 Habibur Rehman, a heart patient who is stuck in Stoke, said, “I am running out of my medicine, I have heart problems but the pharmacies here aren’t giving me medicines over the counter.
 They say they want a prescription but doctors aren’t allowing me to visit the hospital.”

 Mohammad Noman, an elderly businessman from Karachi said, “My wife and I are diabetic and heart patients, we don’t have medical supplies.
-Contacted Pakistan High Commission multiple times but no help.
+We contacted Pakistan High Commission multiple times but no help.
 They took my information but did nothing.
 PIA has not cooperated, given no information.”